dib-lab/literate-resting/kp/README.txt

 This is an initial stab at khmer acceptance testing, based on khmer protocols/eel pond.
-To run, execute the following commands on an AWS m1.xlarge machine running the ubuntu-trusty-14.04-amd64-server-* Amazon Machine Image (AMI).
+To run, execute the following commands on an AWS m1.xlarge machine running the ubuntu-trusty-14.04-amd64-server-* Amazon Machine Image (AMI) which is one of the featured AMIs.
+This was last tested using "ubuntu-trusty-14.04-amd64-server-20140927 (ami-98aa1cf0)"

 For more info on khmer, see github.com/ged-lab/khmer, and khmer.readthedocs.org/.